Liability Car Insurance

 Uninsured/underinsured motorist coverage

 Your liability car insurance policy may include uninsured/underinsured motorist protection.
 Underinsured motorists can cause serious financial consequences to other drivers, including yourself.
-Uninsured/underinsured motorist coverage is necessary for your own safety and the safety of others.
+Uninsured/underinsured motorist coverage is necessary for your safety and the safety of others.
 Depending on your state’s laws, this coverage is required.
 Even if uninsured drivers do cause accidents, you can still receive compensation for damages to your vehicle.

 If you are at fault in an accident caused by an uninsured motorist, this coverage can help pay for your medical bills and car repairs.
 It can also provide financial support for pedestrians and hit-and-run victims.
 If you have an accident with an uninsured driver, this coverage will protect you and your passengers.
 Uninsured/underinsured motorist coverage on liability car insurance is important to protect your wallet.